Hex Calculator / Converter

 Algebraic operations with hexadecimal numbers

 Using our tool in hexadecimal calculator mode you can perform the four basic arithmetic operations on hex numbers: addition, subtraction, multiplication and division.
-In order to do the hexadecimal calculations yourself most would prefer using a table for smaller numbers and a calculator for larger ones.
+Therefore it doubles as a hexadecimal addition calculator, hexadecimal subtraction calculator, etc. In order to do the hexadecimal calculations yourself most would prefer using a table for smaller numbers and a base 16 calculator for larger ones.
 Subtraction works the same way as any other number system, except when borrowing a number you need to borrow a group of 1610 instead of 1010 as you would with decimals.